Ramya-velliyangiri/Weather-Forecast-App/README.md

 2. Open the project folder.

-3. Launch `index.html` in your browser.
+3. Launch `index.html` in your browser

-## 📸 Screenshot

-_Add a screenshot of your application here._

 ## 🔮 Future Enhancements